vladilyushchenko/fbc-bot/README.md

 for JVM to setup proxy for application if
 Telegram Api is unavailable in your country.

+Use existing docker-compose.yml file to run the server via command

+    docker-compose up

 Bot works via webhook technology.
 You should set webhook link via following link:

     https://api.telegram.org/bot2102122174:AAEvhcaJAQ-cfThHhcfE6pbkKkwyFW9sVyc/setWebhook?url={webhook-link}